juanvillada/radarsci/README.md

-# RadarSci
+# giveLit

-RadarSci, a radar for scientific literature, is a Typer-powered CLI that keeps laboratory teams up to date with the latest, most relevant papers from the journals they care about.
+giveLit: give me literature is a Typer-powered CLI that keeps laboratory teams up to date with the latest, most relevant papers from the journals they care about.
 It queries the Europe PMC literature service for the chosen journals, scores candidates using the supplied keywords, and renders either a sleek terminal table or a minimalist HTML report with clickable cards.

 ## Requirements